oshahliver/picse/docs/materials_docs.md

 # The ```pics.materials``` Module: A collection of tools to handle the properties and equations of state of planetary building blocks

 The ```pics.materials``` lets you play around with different planetary building blocks and their mixtures using adequate equations of state and simple mixing laws.
+Note that the actual implementation of the equations of state in the structure code uses pre-generated equation of state tables and table interpolation algorithms to boost performance.

+Note: The following examples do not work yet as names of the classes and methods in the source files is not compatible with the naming convention of PICSE.

 ## Basic Usage